yoshuawuyts/knowledge/virtual-dom.md

 element can be mutated freely as `virtual-dom` will never touch it.

 `update()` is called if the widget was available in the previous tree, and gives a chance to update state through `this`.
+In practice this means that an immutable state object or data store can be queried for the latest data and the new render can take place based on that.
+So unlike in React, `virtual-dom` doesn't rely on new properties to flow through to update widgets.

 - [virtual-dom/docs/widgets](https://github.com/Raynos/mercury/blob/master/docs/widgets.md)
 - [mercury/docs/how-to-do-custom-rendering](https://github.com/Raynos/mercury/blob/master/docs/faq.md#how-do-i-do-custom-rendering)